grahamcarman/docs/learn/get-started-with-airflow-part-2.md

 ## Step 1: Create your Astro project

-To run data pipelines on Astro, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.
-For more information on the Astro project, see Part 1 of the [Get started with Apache Airflow tutorial](get-started-with-airflow.md).
+To run Airflow data pipelines locally and on Astro, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.
+For more information on the Astro project, see [Part 1: Write your first DAG](get-started-with-airflow.md).

 1. Create a new directory for your Astro project: